Healthy Homes Assessment Houghton Bay

 Insulation Houghton Bay

-Underfloor and ceiling insulation is mandatory in all rental homes from 1 July 2019.
-Property managers and landlords must ensure that the insulation meets the new standard.
-In some cases, existing ceiling insulation or insulation in the subfloor space may require to be filled with or replaced.
+Ceiling and underfloor insulation is required to all rental houses since July 1, 2019.
+Property managers and landlords should ensure that the insulation meets the new quality.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space might need to be topped up or replaced.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3